craftweg/website/priv/posts/2015-06-11-you-should-try-open-sourcing.md

 ---
 title: Why Open Source helps you to become a better developer
-excerpt: "Most of developers haven't tried creating an Open Source component before.
+description: "Most of developers haven't tried creating an Open Source component before.
 Since I apply it to every of my projects I feel the results and development process has improved a lot.
 In this article I will describe why it's so important"
 categories: [opensource, carthage, cocoapods]
 ---